poare/lqcd/notes.md

 /opt/software/openmpi-2.1.1/bin/mpirun -n 6 /opt/software/qlua-20170804/qlua/bin/qlua /home/poare/lqcd/pion_mass/pion_mass.qlua > logs/pion_mass_log${PBS_JOBID}.txt

 Notes 10/15:
-- How should the error be scaling when I change the bootstrap number?
-Mine is relatively constant right now.
 - Does anyone have pion mass code that I can compare this to so I can see if there's a bug in my code?
 Is it worth trying to run my code again to play around on a different data set?
 - Is the only place that m_u and m_d come in the value of kappa?
 - Write up exactly what I'm calculating, and send it to Phiala.
 Rerun the code as well.